A monotone Sinai theorem: Proof of Theorem 1

 \subsection{Baire category and the choice of parameters}

-\begin{lemma}[The Baire Space] Let $\mu=p^{\Z}$ and $\nu=q^{\Z}$ be two Bernoulli measures on $\nset{N}^{\Z}$, where $p \succeq q$.
-The space $\mathcal{M}= \mathcal{M}(\mu, \nu)$ of all monotone ergodic joinings of $\mu$ and $\nu$ is a Baire space. \end{lemma} \begin{proof} It well-known that space of all joinings of $\mu$ and $\nu$ is non-empty (since it contains the product measure), compact, and convex; furthermore its extreme points are the ergodic joinings which form a (relatively) $G_{\delta}$ subset in the space of all joinings of $\mu$ and $\nu$ \cite[page 122]{down}, \cite[Proposition 1.5]{Rue}.
+\begin{lemma}[(The Baire space)] Let $\mu=p^{\mathbb{Z}}$ and $\nu=q^{\mathbb{Z}}$ be two Bernoulli measures on $[N]^{\mathbb{Z}}$, where $p \succeq q$.
+The space $\mathcal{M}= \mathcal{M}(\mu, \nu)$ of all monotone ergodic joinings of $\mu$ and $\nu$ is a Baire space. \end{lemma} \begin{pf} It is well known that space of all joinings of $\mu$ and $\nu$ is nonempty (since it contains the product measure), compact and convex; furthermore its extreme points are the ergodic joinings which form a (relatively) $G_{\delta}$ subset in the space of all joinings of $\mu$ and $\nu$ \cite{down}, page 122, \cite{Rue}, Proposition~1.5.

-Note that the subset of \emph{monotone} joinings of $\mu$ and $\nu$ is closed and non-empty; the ergodic monotone joining $\varrho^{\Z}$ is a witness to the latter fact, where $\varrho$ is the (monotone) quantile coupling of $p$ and $q$.
-Hence $\mathcal M$ is a non-empty $G_{\delta}$ subset.
+Note that the subset of \emph{monotone} joinings of $\mu$ and $\nu$ is closed and nonempty; the ergodic monotone joining $\varrho^{\mathbb{Z}}$ is a witness to the latter fact, where $\varrho$ is the (monotone) quantile coupling of $p$ and $q$.
+Hence $\mathcal M$ is a nonempty $G_{\delta}$ subset.

-A $G_\delta$ subset of a complete metric space is a Polish space by a theorem of Alexandrov \cite[Theorem 2.2.1]{Srivastava}; and the Baire category theorem tells us that every Polish space is a Baire space \cite[Theorem 2.5.5]{Srivastava}. \end{proof}
+A $G_\delta$ subset of a complete metric space is a Polish space by a theorem of Alexandrov \cite{Srivastava}, Theorem~2.2.1; and the Baire category theorem tells us that every Polish space is a Baire space \cite{Srivastava}, Theorem~2.5.5. \end{pf}

-Let $\mathcal F$ denote the product sigma-algebra for $\nset{N}^{\Z}$.
+Let $\mathcal F$ denote the product sigma-algebra for $[N]^{\mathbb{Z}}$.
 Let

-denote the partition of $\nset{N}^{\Z}$ according the zeroth coordinate so that $P_i := \ns{x \in \nset{N}^{\Z}: x_0 = i}$.
-Let $\zeta$ be a joining of the Bernoulli measures $\mu$ and $\nu$ and let $\e > 0$.
-If for every set $P \in \sigma(\mathcal P)$ there exists a $P' \in \mathcal F$ such that
+denote the partition of $[N]^{\mathbb{Z}}$ according the zeroth coordinate so that $P_i := \{x \in[N]^{\mathbb{Z}}\dvtx x_0 = i\}$.
+Let $\zeta$ be a joining of the Bernoulli measures $\mu$ and $\nu$, and let $\varepsilon> 0$.
+If for every set $P \in\sigma(\mathcal P)$ there exists a $P' \in\mathcal F$ such that